Cuban Salsa: Siete (7) – Panqué

 Cuban Salsa doesn’t get any better.
 Subscribe to Agassi’s YouTube Channel.

 When I first saw the following two videos, I liked them, and I wanted to give them the benefit of the doubt.
 Almost anything done well is ok in social dancing.
 But the two videos are clearly meant for Rueda de Casino.
-Whenever you teach to beginner-intermediate level, get it as close to the “standard” as possible.
+Whenever you teach to beginner-intermediate level, get it as close to “how we should teach it” as possible.

 In both videos they don’t respect that Siete should be done as if doing another Guapea.
-That is the whole fun of the move: you do it from Guapea, execute it as a surprise, except for proper prepping, as if still doing Guapea, and in a few split seconds you are back in Guapea as if nothing has happened.
+That is the whole fun of the move: you do it from Guapea, execute it as a surprise, except for proper prepping (if necessary), as if still doing Guapea, and in a few split seconds you are back in Guapea as if nothing has happened.

 In the two videos the couple turns 90 degrees and almost change places!
+That is they start walking the periphery of the partner circle instead of using the East-West diameter.
 It works in social dancing but not in Rueda de Casino, where you are no longer synchronized with the other dancers unless they do it exactly the same.

 My favorit Cuban Salsa video site, dancepapi.com, see my praise here: Dancepapi.com (USA, San Francisco), is even worse.
 The two instructors want us to believe, that the move starts from Dile Que No. It could be done that way, but it is much more common from Guapea.